 We have a full range of modern sports facilities including: a newly resurfaced full size Astroturf, seven-a-side Astro at the Prep School, outdoor netball and tennis courts, large sports hall with provision for 4 badminton courts, five indoor cricket nets, an indoor netball court, an indoor tennis court, indoor hockey court with new side boards, squash court and a fully equipped fitness studio with a small classroom attached.

 The extensive playing fields feature five rugby pitches, six football pitches and six rounders pitches as well a grass cricket square.
 There is also an artificial cricket pitch, a 400m grass athletics track, long and triple jump pits, throwing areas and high jump bed.
 We also have a 20 yard outdoor swimming pool.

-A level students participate in a trip to Bath University for physiological testing.
+A level pupils participate in a trip to Bath University for physiological testing.
 The trip also goes to Bristol Real Tennis Club, where they are taught about the history of court games and the rules of real tennis, before having a go at the game for themselves.

 Pupils are encouraged to train and play for local clubs sides (where commitments allow) to develop their understanding of the major games.
 Opportunities to develop their coaching are also provided with leaders courses and coaching courses available in a number of sports.